What the changes to UK interest rates mean for mortgages

 What does this mean if you're looking to buy your first home?

 If you're a first-time buyer, you might be feeling cautiously optimistic right now – and that's understandable.
-Lower base rates generally mean that lenders can offer more competitive mortgage deals.
+The recent rate cuts have generally meant that lenders can offer more competitive mortgage deals, and the decision to hold rates steady may provide some stability for planning ahead.

 But here's what's important to remember: getting access to the best rates isn't just about timing the market.
 Lenders are looking at you as an individual, and that's where your credit health becomes key.